“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Price & Availability

-Pricing for the Quest Tortilla Chips come out to a little over $2 a bag — not too bad at all!
+Pricing for the Quest Tortilla Chips come out to a little over $2 a bag -- not too bad at all!
 You can find them at most GNC stores, some grocers and from various retailers on the Internet.
-If you have a Prime membership, Amazon has them priced pretty fairly with FREE 2 day shipping!
+I like to order mine from Netrition because they always have the best prices and super fast shipping.

 If I had to choose a favorite flavor, I'd have to go with the Nacho Cheese.
 The amount of cheese they put on these chips is impressive and I love to eat them crushed on top of my taco salads.
 So good!